Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Monte Carlo Simulation

 \subsubsection{Choice of input parameters}

-Here we discuss the choice of the ranges/values of the 9 input parameters mentioned above.
+Table \ref{tab:input_params_1} shows the choice of the ranges/values of the 9 input parameters mentioned above.
 We consider an observation time of $0.5-4$ years, as gravitational wave detectors observing runs last at least a year.
 A fixed $r_{\rm in}$ of $1$ Kpc is assumed.
 This is expected to be within the range where all-sky searches are sensitive to neutron stars with $\alpha_{s} > 10^{-4}$ and $f > 100$ Hz.
 An error of 20\% is assumed in the distance measurement, which is not unreasonable for current and next-generation radio telescopes \citep{Dis_error, d_error}.

-Unlike \cite{Lu:2022oys}, we only explore a sensitivity depth of $\mathcal{D}_{in} = 30$ Hz$^{-1/2}$, which is typical for all-sky searches \cite{D1}.
+Unlike \citep{Lu:2022oys}, we only explore a sensitivity depth of $\mathcal{D}_{in} = 30$ Hz$^{-1/2}$, which is typical for all-sky searches \citep{D1}.
 This must be interpreted as a signal being detected with a relatively low computational cost.
 A more sensitive follow-up analysis would significantly increase the signal-to-noise ratio.
-Check \cite{Lu:2022oys} for details on how stability time, the time taken for the parameter errors to reach within 10\% of the distance error, varies as a function of sensitivity depth.
-One could also use $S_h(f)$ of current and future gravitational wave detectors \cite{Ghosh:2023vja}, but we don't take this approach.
+Check \citep{Lu:2022oys} for details on how stability time, the time taken for the parameter errors to reach within 10\% of the distance error, varies as a function of sensitivity depth.
+One could also use $S_h(f)$ of current and future gravitational wave detectors \citep{Ghosh:2023vja}, but we don't take this approach.

-We draw the moment of inertia from the widely accepted range for neutron stars of $I_{\rm in} = [1,3] \times 10^{38}$ Kg-m$^{2}$ \cite{I_range_1, I_range_2, I_range_3}, ${\cos(\iota)}_{\rm in}$ is drawn from $[-0.9,0.9]$ and $n_{\rm in}$ is drawn from $[3,7]$, based on our assumption of the spin-down mechanism.
+We draw the moment of inertia from the widely accepted range for neutron stars of $I_{{zz}_{\rm in}} = [1,3] \times 10^{38}$ Kg-m$^{2}$ \citep{I_range_1, I_range_2, I_range_3}, ${\cos(\iota)}_{\rm in}$ is drawn from $[-0.9,0.9]$ and $n_{\rm in}$ is drawn from $[3,7]$, based on our assumption of the spin-down mechanism.
 The range of values assumed for $f_{\rm in} $ and $\dot{f}_{\rm in}$ is given by:

-where the range of $f$ is slightly smaller than current all-sky surveys \cite{f_range}, as for higher frequencies we would have to include the corrections to r-mode frequency due to rapid rotation \cite{Idrisy:2014qca}.
-These ranges almost translate to surface magnetic fields of the order $10^{11} - 10^{15}$ G. We also restrict saturation amplitude to values between $[10^{-7}, 10^{-1}]$, which is consistent with current numerical simulations \cite{Arras:2002dw, Bondarescu:2008qx}.
-For each iteration we draw $I_{\rm in},f_{\rm in},\dot{f}_{\rm in},n_{\rm in},$ and ${\cos(\iota)}_{\rm in}$ from a uniform distribution, calculate $h_{\rm in}$ via Eq \eqref{I} and then use it to calculate $\alpha_{\rm in}$, and ${m_p}_{\rm in}$ via Eq \eqref{al} and Eq \eqref{m}.
+where the range of $f$ is slightly smaller than current all-sky surveys \citep{f_range}, as for higher frequencies we would have to include the corrections to r-mode frequency due to rapid rotation \citep{Idrisy:2014qca}.
+These ranges almost translate to surface magnetic fields of the order $10^{11} - 10^{15}$ G. We also restrict saturation amplitude to values between $[10^{-7}, 10^{-1}]$, which is consistent with current numerical simulations \citep{Arras:2002dw, Bondarescu:2008qx}.